jolynch/website/content/drafts/wait_before_you_sync.md

-reasonable with the `EIO`, which in the case of a distributed database is usually to drop the corrupt data from view and either re-replicate the affected ranges from other nodes or possibly even replacing the faulty node with fresh hardware. *This can equally be done on a checksum failure*.
+reasonable with the `EIO`, which in the case of a distributed database is usually to drop the corrupt data from view and either re-replicate the affected ranges from other nodes or possibly even replacing the faulty node with fresh hardware.
+If you are running a SQL setup the equivalent would be triggering a failover to a hot standby after taking downtime to play/resolve the remaining replication stream. *These actions can equally be done on a checksum failure*.

 So why call `fdatasync` at all?
-We still want to sync in the background because we both want to make sure we are not accepting data faster than our underlying hardware can actually handle it and we *do* want to find out about disk failures in a reasonable amount of time so we can trigger recovery, ideally while data still lives in a time based replicated commit log.
+We still want to sync in the background because we both want to make sure we are not accepting data faster than our underlying hardware can actually handle it and we *do* want to find out about disk failures in a reasonable amount of time so we can trigger recovery, ideally while data still lives in a time based replicated commit log or replication data structure.

 # Show me the numbers
 To show how disastrous adding `fdatasync` into the hot path of a writes are,